OctopusDeploy/blog/blog/2022-q3/microservices-and-frameworks/index.md

 - Checkout and payment systems
 - Support live chat

-Compared to a traditional website delivered as one object, microservices offers the following benefits:
+Compared to a traditional website delivered as one object, microservices offer the following benefits:

 - Product reliability - A problem with one component is less likely to impact your business.
 For example, people can still search and buy things if your customer reviews component goes down.
 - Quicker fixes - If the container with your checkout system becomes corrupt, you can replace it with a fresh image in minutes.
 - Reusable components - Opening a second retail website and want both to share the same live chat for support?
 Both sites can share the same feature.
 - Scalability - You can easily scale your website's resources to meet each component's traffic demands.

 There are cost and network traffic trade-offs to consider, however.
-Terence Wong explores these in more depth in his recent post [Monoliths versus microservices](https://octopus.com/blog/monoliths-vs-microservices).
+Terence Wong explores these in more depth in his post [Monoliths versus microservices](https://octopus.com/blog/monoliths-vs-microservices).

 ## Microservices frameworks and why you should consider them

-If you know that delivering your product through microservices is for you, there are many ways to plot out how it'll work.
+If you want to deliver your product through microservices, there are many ways to plot out how it'll work.

-You could, of course, start from scratch and feel out a simple product structure along the way with nothing but your code and some containers.
+You could start from scratch and feel out a simple product structure along the way with nothing but your code and some containers.

 This approach is likely fine for small projects with few features, but things can get complex quickly should you need to scale suddenly.
 You could see a bunch of unintended impacts, such as: